 Best 40 gallon electric water heater

 We looked at every 40 gallon tank on the market and our favorite is the Rheem Performance model.
 As you can see in the table below, it is $50 cheaper than the comparable AO Smith model and $280 than the Bradford White model.

-In addition to the price, Rheem water heaters are easy to repair and maintain.
+In addition to the price, the Rheem 40 gallon electric water heater is easy to repair and maintain.

 According to Brandon Baril, a plumber in San Diego, most of the Rheem heaters he repairs only take a $9 part because of Rheem’s simple smart controller design.
 Easier repairs means that you’ll have to replace your hot water heater less frequently and save money.